bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/ocean-tides.md

 But this is, I believe, also one reason why alt shares are not thrown away.
 Because you could be in a situation where the difficulty goes up and now the equivalent of 8 days is more than it was before and so you need to go back in time and look into the log of the people that were doing something a little bit before the window.
 Let's say the difficulty doubles, right, overnight.
-Now you're looking at the equivalent of eight days, which is in reality would have been 16 days of actual work
+Now you're looking at the equivalent of eight days, which is in reality would have been 16 days of actual work if you're looking at the past.

-Speaker 0: 00:28:16

-if

-Speaker 1: 00:28:17

-you're looking at the past.
 So you cannot throw away the past, or at least, you know, not unreasonably.

 Speaker 0: 00:28:22